 Those items marked as “voluntary contribution” are items that the school provides as part of the curriculum for which the school cannot require payment from parents.

 Parents can choose whether or not to pay for these items.
 Regardless of payment, all students enrolled in the subject will be given access to the item.
 However, in the event that a significant number of parents choose not to pay for these items, the school will experience a shortfall in funding.
 Voluntary contributions are classed as a donation and qualify for a tax donation credit rebate.

 Items marked as “optional” are items that the school provides as an enhancement to the curriculum for which the school does not receive funding from the Ministry of Education and for which the school can require payment before a student can participate in the activity or access the item.

 Non-payment of optional items means that your son will not participate in the activity or receive the resource.
-In those cases, the school will provide an alternative option to ensure that your daughter still receives the curriculum requirements (e.g. a classroom based activity, rather than going on a field trip)
+In those cases, the school will provide an alternative option to ensure that your son still receives the curriculum requirements (e.g. a classroom based activity, rather than going on a field trip).

-You may choose to pay through the parent portal, direct credit, automatic payment, cheque or through the Stationery Shop using cash or Eftpos.
+You may choose to pay through the parent portal, direct credit, automatic payment, cheque or through the Finance Office using cash or Eftpos.
 You may make your payment in one lump sum or spread your payments by term, monthly or fortnightly.

 Please use your son's name or student number as a reference when making an online payment.

 For enquiries regarding your account, contact Glenda Schmitt, ph 802 2521 or email firstname.lastname@example.org